-Simon, The Man Made Leviathan
+Simon, The Man-Made Leviathan

 “How’s the spear treating you?”
-Simon asked.
+Simon asked, ignoring the whispers in his mind.

 “Hungry kid?”
 He tried to change the subject.